latitude-dev/latitude/README.md

 You can use Latitude for many things, but the most common use cases are:

-- **Data apps**: Build interactive data apps on top of your database or data warehouse.
+- **Data apps**: Build interactive frontend applications on top of your data.
 - **Embedded analytics**: Add data visualizations and dashboards to your existing app.

 ## Documentation